benoitjoh/latchControl/README.md

  * clockPin  (SCK at 74HC595)

-The dataPin (SER = pin14 at 74HC595) is driven via capacity and resistor circuit with distinct time delay.
+The dataPin (SER = pin14 at 74HC595) and optionally the RCK (pin 12) is driven via capacity and resistor circuit with distinct time delay.
 A diode cares of a fast return to HIGH.